-School Test Coordinators can use the Test Session Roster-Group Administration to create a roster of students for each Test Administrator giving the group administered sections of the test (Listening, Reading, and Writing).

-When scheduling tests and creating rosters for Test Administrators, the main factors to consider are student tiers and daily schedules.
-Below are several guidelines for scheduling group administered test sessions and creating Test Session Rosters:
+School assessment coordinators can use the Test Session Roster-Group Administration to create a roster of students for each test administrator giving the group administered sections of the test (Listening, Reading, and Writing).
+When scheduling tests and creating rosters for test administrators, the main factors to consider are student tiers and daily schedules.
+Below are several guidelines for scheduling group administered test sessions and creating Test Session Rosters.

-- WIDA recommends not including more than 22 students in a single group administered test session. - Schedule only one Tier (A, B, or C) in a single test session.
-For example, students taking the Tier A test must not be tested with students taking the Tier B or Tier C test in the same room at the same time.
+- WIDA recommends not including more than 15 students in a single group administered test session. - Schedule only one Tier (A, B/C) in a single test session.
+For example, students taking the Tier A test must not be tested with students taking the Tier B/C test in the same room at the same time.
 Testing students in different tiers together is cause for invalidation. - Schedule only one grade-level cluster in a single test session.
 Do not mix grade-level clusters together.
 You may split clusters into several test sessions if you choose. - Although it is not required, students with very limited English proficiency may benefit from being tested in smaller groups.
-For example, you may test Tier A fourth-graders separately from Tier A fifth-graders, and Tier A sixth-graders separately from Tier A seventh- and eighth-graders. - If possible, test the same students together across both test sessions (Session 1: Listening/Reading and Session 2: Writing).
-That is, do not change the roster of students from one session to another, as this will require reorganizing stacks of test booklets.
+For example, you may test Tier A fourth graders separately from Tier A fifth graders, and Tier A sixth graders separately from Tier A seventh and eighth graders. - If possible, test the same students together across both test sessions (Session 1: Listening/Reading, and Session 2: Writing).
+That is, do not change the roster of students from one session to another, as this will require reorganizing stacks of Student Response Booklets.

-In summary, a single Test Session Roster for group administered tests will only include one gradelevel cluster and one tier.
+In summary, a single Test Session Roster for group administered tests will only include one grade-level cluster and one tier.